🟪

 Steps 6-8.
 These steps are performed in a single transaction.
 If any step or check fails, all changes made during the transaction are undone.

-If a pair of blockchains supports bridging on stablecoins and on WETH, then Symbiosis finds 2 routes (a sequence of intermediate swaps) for each swap between these blockchains:
+If a pair of blockchains supports stablecoins and WETH as transit tokens, then Symbiosis finds 2 routes (a sequence of intermediate swaps) for each swap between these blockchains:

 Symbiosis then compares these two routes and offers the best one for the user.
 The best route means that the user gets the maximum amount of tokens and pays less on-chain and cross-chain fees.